 But as federal labor laws began to adopt union policies as legislation, post-war unions saw a decrease in power, and, as a result, HR’s role started to shift.
 Rather than the protector of the employees, they became more like the defender of the company.
 After all, there were regulatory issues, compliance matters, and plenty of worker protections passed in the interim decades.
 Enforcement and compliance became HR’s main job.

 Today’s HR Leaders find themselves struggling to straddle the gap between fulfilling their employee guide and manager role, while also ensuring the company is also fully compliant with labor laws.
 Perhaps that’s why we dissect the qualities that make great HR Leaders so frequently.

 Though they vary individually, the strengths and weaknesses of HR leaders do have similar trends.
-Just as we know there are commonalities within the strengths of HR Leaders, there are also clear patterns when it comes to weaknesses.
+Just as we know there are commonalities within the strengths of HR leaders, there are also clear patterns when it comes to weaknesses.
 Let’s dive into examples of HR strengths and weaknesses.